liaoyanqing666/Bilibili_Live_Broadcast_Automatic_Bullet_Screen/README.md

 The program has been tested in two different live rooms, but there is no guarantee that it will work in all live rooms.
 Additionally, as Bilibili's website undergoes version updates, the program may become ineffective.

 The program's anti-anti-script feature is quite weak, so users who choose to use it do so at their own risk of being banned.

+The cookie is used for password-free login.
+To obtain it, navigate to a logged-in Bilibili webpage, press F12, select "Application," locate the cookie, open it, and copy the corresponding content (experienced users may skip this step).